AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 involved (by definition of *object* coverage), so no :option:`--scos` argument, and no specific constraint on the compilation options.

-Beyond the simple cases sketched above, |gcp| supports common advanced capabilities, available for both source and object coverage criteria.
-In
-particular: consolidated assessments, computing results for a set of execution traces, and exemption regions, allowing users to define code regions for which coverage violations are expected and legitimate.
+Beyond the simple cases sketched above, |gcp| supports advanced capabilities available for both source and object coverage criteria.
+Two examples are *coverage consolidation*, computing results for a set of execution traces, and *exemption regions*, allowing users to define code regions for which coverage violations are expected and legitimate.

 The following chapters provide many more details on the various possible modes of operation.
-Next in this chapter comes an example complete sequence, from compilation to coverage analysis of a very simple Ada program.
+Prior to this, next in this chapter, comes a complete example sequence illustrating steps from compilation to coverage analysis of a very simple Ada program.

 **Example**